Tech round-up: Statistics – your questions answered

 3) Demand – as order volumes change week on week, the number of available sessions will also change

-If you want to book specific sessions but none are left, tap ‘Notify’ to receive a notification when a free space becomes available for booking.
+If you want to book specific sessions but none are left, tap ‘Let me know if someone cancels’ to receive a notification when a free space becomes available for booking.
 The push notifications for available sessions are prioritised by:

 1) Neighbouring sessions – If you have a session booked before or after the newly available session you will be likely to be one of the first to be notified.
 For example, if a 12:00-13:00 session on Friday becomes available and you have already booked the 13:00-14:00 session you will likely receive one of the first notifications.